GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/other/kapa_sybr_fast_qpcr.rst

 Any existing qPCR assay performed efficiently using standard cycling conditions may be converted to a fast qPCR assay with KAPA SYBR FAST qPCR Kits.
 Typically, re-optimization of reaction parameters is required.

 qPCR is performed at the MIT BioMicro Center on a Roche LightCycler 480 using SYBR Green MasterMix.
-Roche's documentation is `here <../../_static/files/roche_light_cycler-manual.pdf>`__.
+Roche's documentation is `here </docs/_static/files/roche_light_cycler-manual.pdf>`__.

 .. tip::
     To do qPCR with HEK293T RNA, use about one million cells as input to the Monarch Total RNA Miniprep Kit and elute into at least 50 µL.
-    Be sure to do the optional "on-column" DNase I treatment to prevent contamiantion with genomic or plasmid DNA. cDNA can then be prepared using the ProtoScript First Strand cDNA Synthesis Kit with oligo-dT primers.
+    Be sure to do the optional "on-column" DNase I treatment to prevent contamination with genomic or plasmid DNA. cDNA can then be prepared using the ProtoScript First Strand cDNA Synthesis Kit with oligo-dT primers.
     Include a control without reverse transcriptase to ensure qPCR amplification is not coming from residual DNA.